ceejaay/Graphs/projects/adventure/plan.md

   * Steps.
       1. start in a new room
           What does the new room look like.
 How do we get it?
+            * can call player functions to know what exits there are.
+            * ????
             * The first go around it is zero.
       2. check the room.
 See if it is in the visited list.
         * if isn't then add it.